Halfwai/goalpoolproject/README.md

 ## How to run

 I currently have my app running via www.pythonanywhere.com, you can currently find it at www.footballgoalpool.com.
-If you want to run it on your own computer, as long as you have django and django-extensions installed it should run through manage.py runserver.
+If you want to run it on your own computer, as long as you have everything in the requirements.py file installed it should run through manage.py runserver.

 ## Additional Information